 Hendricks, N.P. and L.L.
 Nalley.
 2008.
 “Who Benefits from Global Agricultural Trade Liberalization?
 The Case of Wheat and Maize.”
 Journal of International Agricultural Trade and Development, 4(2): 141-157.

 Lusk, J.L., J. Tack, and N.P.
 Hendricks.
 Forthcoming.
 “Heterogeneous Yield Impacts from Adoption of Genetically Engineered Corn and the Importance of Controlling for Weather.”
 In W. Schlenker, ed.
-Understanding Productivity Growth in Agriculture.
+Agricultural Productivity and Producer Behavior.
 University of Chicago Press: Chicago, IL.